 Yellowstone National Park Wildlife Safari

 While most people think of Yellowstone’s stunning geysers and hot springs first, the park is home to a wide diversity of wildlife, including predators such as wolves and bears as well as beaver, moose, many smaller mammals, and plenty of bird species.
+There’s so much to see that it’s hard to pick the best hikes in Yellowstone.

 Make sure you take some time to learn about how the re-introduction of the wolf to the Greater Yellowstone Ecosystem in 1995 changed Yellowstone significantly.
 After the wolf was re-introduced, Yellowstone saw a “still-unfolding cascade effect among animals and plants” (Yellowstone National Park), which includes increasing numbers of beavers and other wildlife.